timothytrippel/mywebsite/README.md

    `pip install -r requirements.txt`
 5. `make test`

 ### IV.
-Installing _Prettier_ Autoformatter for Development
+Installing _Prettier_ Code Formatter for Development

-I use [Prettier] as an autoformatter for all things web-related (HTML/Markdown/CSS/JavaScript).
+I use [Prettier] as a code formatter for all things web-related (HTML/Markdown/CSS/JavaScript).
 It keeps things tidy and is easy to install with the Node Package Manager (`npm`) that can be installed [here](https://www.npmjs.com/get-npm).
-Once `npm` is installed, and you fork this repository, you can install prettier simply with:
+Once `npm` is installed, and you fork this repository, you can install prettier simply (since the JSON files describing package dependencies are included in the repository) with:

 `npm install`